-- 2.5 cumulative undergraduate GPA or higher on all college work (a cumulative GPA of 2.0 is needed for admission to the master of divinity and master of ministry program) - · 2.4 cumulative undergraduate GPA and B average in major - · 2.4 cumulative undergraduate GPA and exceptional talent - 2.4 cumulative undergraduate GPA and 170 on the GRE w/150 on the verbal portion (before Aug.
+- 2.5 cumulative undergraduate GPA or higher on all college work - 2.0 cumulative undergraduate GPA or higher on all college work for admission to the master of divinity-standard (3.0 for advanced standing) and master of ministry programs - 2.4 cumulative undergraduate GPA and B average in major - · 2.4 cumulative undergraduate GPA and exceptional talent - 2.4 cumulative undergraduate GPA and 170 on the GRE w/150 on the verbal portion (before Aug.
 1, 2011, 800 on the GRE w/450 on the verbal portion).